AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 - **Improve query planning** by making metadata easier to scan and use
 - **Simplify operations** like moving, cloning, or backing up tables

-In short, Iceberg is being re-tuned for modern workloads—ones that demand both speed and flexibility.
+In short, Iceberg is being re-tuned for modern workloads - ones that demand both speed and flexibility.
 The v4 changes aren’t just about performance.
 They’re about making Iceberg easier to run, easier to optimize, and better suited for the next generation of data systems.

 ## Proposal 1: Single-File Commits – Cutting Down Metadata Overhead

 Every commit to an Iceberg table today creates at least two new metadata files: one for the updated manifest list, and another for any changed manifests.
-In fast-moving environments—like streaming ingestion or micro-batch pipelines—this adds up quickly.
+In fast-moving environments: like streaming ingestion or micro-batch pipelines, this adds up quickly.

 The result?
 Write amplification.
 For every small data change, there’s a burst of I/O to update metadata.
 Over time, this leads to thousands of small metadata files, bloated storage, and a slowdown in commit throughput.
 Teams often have to schedule compaction jobs to clean up the data.